-- As a general rule, award recipients can only receive payments on a reimbursement basis.
-However, agencies that OVSJG has identified as core service agencies may request an advance payment to cover operating expenses for up to a 30-day period.
-Advance requests in excess of 30 days will be considered upon request and on a case by case basis and upon OVSJG determination that this is urgently needed.
+- 1. As a general rule, award recipients can only receive payments on a reimbursement basis.
+However, agencies grantees receiving local grant funding may request an advance payment to cover expenses for up to a 30-day period and grantees receiving federal grant funding may request an advance payment to cover expenses for up to a 10-day period.
+Advance requests for locally funded grants in excess of 30 days will be considered upon request and on a case by case basis and upon OVSJG determination that this is urgently needed.
 Repeated advance requests may affect a grantee's risk status assessment. - 2.
-Core agencies are those offering services that are: - a.
-Available 24/7/365 for District residents and visitors; and

-- b.
-Considered to be emergency services in nature and responsive to acute incidents of trauma or crisis; or - c.
-Any other entity determined by the director. - 3.
-OVSJG reserves the right to suspend, deny, or limit advance payments to high-risk award recipients or any core agency that is not in compliance with its reporting requirements. - 4.
+OVSJG reserves the right to suspend, deny, or limit advance payments to high-risk award recipients or any agency that is not in compliance with its reporting requirements. - 3.
 Advance payments must be deposited and maintained in insured accounts whenever possible.
 Furthermore, interest earned on advance payments deposited in interest-bearing accounts must be remitted annually to the DC Treasury in the manner prescribed by OVSJG.
 However, if this presents an undue hardship to the agency, they may submit a written request to OVSJG's Director requesting a waiver of this requirement.